iLVL-Key/FFXI/addons/informer/readme.md

 - `help` - Display a list of commands and addon info.

 ## Earth Data Formatting
+Earth Date, Day, and Time placeholders are able to be modified in `data/settings.xml` file
 - `%Y` - Year in full (e.g., 2025)
 - `%y` - Last two digits of the year (e.g., 25 for 2025)
 - `%m` - Month as a two-digit number (01 to 12)